 - I. Osceola District Schools shall periodically assess student performance and achievement within each school of the District.
 The assessment programs must be based upon local goals and objectives that are compatible with the state plan for education and that supplement the skills and competencies adopted by the State Board of Education.
 Osceola District Schools will participate in the state assessment program designed to measure annual student learning and school performance.
 Assessment results will be reported as required by the management information system. - II.
-Provisions of the District and statewide testing program for students shall be set forth in the Testing Handbook for District Schools.
-The Handbook shall be approved by the School Board and is hereby incorporated by reference and made a part of these rules. - III.
+Provisions of the District and statewide testing program for students shall be set forth in the District Testing Procedures Manuals.
+These documents shall be approved by the School Board and are hereby incorporated by reference and made a part of these rules. - III.
+The District shall adopt local assessments to measure student performance in all subjects and grade levels not measured under the statewide assessment program.
+The assessments shall measure mastery of course content as described in state adopted course descriptions.
+Local assessments may include statewide assessments, other standardized assessments, industry certification assessments, end of course assessments, and teacher-selected or principal-selected assessments.
+The following shall be approved by the School Board and included in the District Testing Procedures Manuals: the process for the selection, development, administration, and scoring of local assessments; the procedure for collection of assessment results; and the assessment schedule.
+Assessment schedules shall be published on the District website and reported to the Department of Education. - IV.
 Participation in the testing program is mandatory for all students, including students served in Department of Juvenile Justice programs, except as otherwise prescribed by the Commissioner of Education.
-The District will follow recommendations of the State Board of Education for the provision of test adaptations and modifications of procedures as necessary for students in exceptional education programs and for students who have limited English proficiency. - IV.
-Students not qualifying for District and/or statewide assessment as determined by their Individual Education Plan (IEP) committees, shall be administered an alternate assessment with scores reported to the Department of Education. - V. A student seeking an adult high school diploma or a regular high school diploma must meet the testing requirements as determined by the state. - VI.
+The District will follow recommendations of the State Board of Education for the provision of test adaptations and modifications of procedures as necessary for students in exceptional education programs and for students who have limited English proficiency. - V. Students not qualifying for District and/or statewide assessment as determined by their Individual Education Plan (IEP) committees, shall be administered an alternate assessment with scores reported to the Department of Education. - VI.
+A student seeking an adult high school diploma or a regular high school diploma must meet the testing requirements as determined by the state.

+VII.
 The parent, as defined by Florida Statutes, of each student shall be notified of the student's progress towards achieving the expected state and District outcomes in reading, science, writing, and mathematics.
 A student's state/District assessment results shall be annually reported to the parent.